Low-Pass Filter Calculator | RC, LC & LR Bode Plot

 Low-pass filters are used in audio processing to remove high-frequency noise, in power supplies to smooth out voltage and current fluctuations, and in communication systems to limit bandwidth and reduce interference.

-• What is the ressonance frequency in LC filters?
+• What is the resonance frequency in LC filters?

 It is the frequency at which energy oscillates between the inductor and capacitor, leading to a peak in the frequency response.
 At this frequency, the filter exhibits amplification instead of attenuation.
 When filtering, this amplification is not desired, so damping networks are used to reduce it.